Gaganyaan: Spacecraft history

-ISRO is developing the Gaganyaan orbital vehicle based on the tests performed with their scaled 555 kg experimental spacecraft from Space Capsule Recovery Experiment (SRE), which was launched and recovered in January 2007.
+ISRO developed the Gaganyaan orbital vehicle based on the tests performed with their scaled 555 kg experimental spacecraft from Space Capsule Recovery Experiment (SRE), which was launched and recovered in January 2007.
 In SRE, an experimental capsule that had been in orbit earlier splashed into the Bay of Bengal after descending from a height of 635 km.
 The purpose of the mission was to test reusable thermal protection system, management of communication blackout, guidance, navigation and control, hypersonic aero-thermodynamics, braking system, deceleration system, flotation devices and recovery procedures.

 Cabinet approval

-The latest push for the Indian Human Spaceflight Program took place in 2017, And it was accepted and formally announced by Prime Minister Narendra Modi during his 2018 Independence Day address to the nation.
-The Gaganyaan Programme, was approved by the Union Cabinet on 28 December 2018.
-The current design calls for a crew of three.
-ISRO will perform four biological and two physical science experiments related to microgravity during the Gaganyaan mission.
-ISRO is planning to replace hydrazine with green propellant on Gaganyaan missions, for which the Liquid Propulsion Systems Centre (LPSC) is already working on a monopropellant blended formulation consisting of hydroxylammonium nitrate (HAN), ammonium nitrate, methanol and water.
+The push for the Indian Human Spaceflight Program, which included the Gaganyaan spacecraft, took place in 2017.
+It was accepted and formally announced by Prime Minister Narendra Modi during his 2018 Independence Day address to the nation.
+The programme was approved by the Union Cabinet on 28 December 2018.
+The design in 2022 called for a crew of three.
+ISRO was set to perform four biological and two physical science experiments related to microgravity during the first Gaganyaan mission.
+Hydrazine was planned to be replaced with green propellant on Gaganyaan missions, for which the Liquid Propulsion Systems Centre (LPSC) was already working on a monopropellant blended formulation consisting of hydroxylammonium nitrate (HAN), ammonium nitrate, methanol and water as of 2021.